 Claimant alleges that he was living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
-He alleges that after the invasion, he and his family hid inside their apartment in constant fear of being apprehended and taken into custody by Iraqi forces.
+He alleges that after the invasion, he and his family hid in constant fear of being apprehended and taken into custody by Iraqi forces.
 Pursuant to Iraqi President Saddam Hussein's August 28, 1990 announcement that foreign national women and minors could leave the country, Claimant was formally permitted to go.
-Between September 1, 1990 and September 23, 1990, the U.S. government organized several charter flights from Iraq and Kuwait to repatriate those released U.S. nationals wishing to return to the United States.
-On September 12, 1990, Claimant flew to Baghdad with his family on one of these U.S. chartered flights.
-They then flew to England and then to Raleigh-Durham International Airport arriving on September 13, 1990.
+11 Between September 1, 1990 and September 23, 1990, the U.S. government organized several charter flights from Iraq and Kuwait to repatriate those released U.S. nationals wishing to return to the United States.
+12 On September 14, 1990, Claimant flew to London on one of these U.S. chartered flights and then subsequently to North Carolina.